graphql/composite-schemas-spec/spec/Section 2 -- Source Schema.md

 ```

 The `@inaccessible` directive is used to prevent specific objects or fields from
-being accessible through the composite schema, even if they are accessible in
+being accessible through the client-facing _composite schema_, even if they are accessible in
 the underlying source schemas.

 This directive is useful for restricting access to fields or
-objects that are either irrelevant to the client-facing API or sensitive in
+objects that are either irrelevant to the client-facing composite schema or sensitive in
 nature, such as internal identifiers or fields intended only for backend use.

+In the following example, the key field `sku` is inaccessible from the composite schema.
+However, type system members marked as `@inaccessible` can still be used by the
+distributed executor to fulfill requirements.

 ```graphql example
 type Product @key(fields: "id") @key(fields: "sku") {